-- If you wish, you may have a priority photocopied script(s) of your A Level exam returned from the awarding bodies.
+- If you wish, you may have a priority pdf copy of your A Level exam paper/script returned from the awarding bodies.
 To do this, you should collect an "Access to Scripts" form from the Sixth Form Office.
 This form must be completed and returned to Mrs Humphrey, with the required fee per script by the advised deadline, usually two weeks after the publication of A Level results.
-You cannot apply for a priority photocopied script after this time. - Your scripts will be emailed to your school email address once received.
-Following receipt of the priority photocopied script(s), you may apply for a review of marking.
+You cannot apply for a priority copy script after this time. - Your scripts will be emailed to your school email address once received.
+Following receipt of the priority copy script, you may apply for a review of marking.
 The deadline for review of marking requests will be published alongside the results.